-70. The Enrollment Form warns individuals that non-compliance with these and other conditions of their sentence can result in probation revocation and jail time.
+72. The PPS Enrollment Form warns individuals that non-compliance with these and other conditions of their sentence can result in probation revocation and jail time.

-- 71. The Enrollment Form also states that individuals can reschedule their appointments on or before the day of their appointment, except for the first appointment or the "Deadline Date" (the date all money is due).
-In practice, however, if a person does not appear on the appointment date scheduled by PPS, PPS records this as an example of non-compliance for failing to appear.
-This is true even if the person calls PPS ahead of time to reschedule the appointment. - 72.
-At no point during this separate meeting between PPS and the probationer does PPS ever evaluate the probationer's ability to pay or inform them of the availability of fee waivers or alternatives to payment, such as community service. - 73.
-Individuals are also handed a "Know Your Rights" form from PPS that states that indigent persons cannot have probation "revoked for failure to pay, alone," and that those "truly unable to pay . . . due to indigency" may be eligible to have their fines converted to community service work.
+- 73. The PPS Enrollment Form also states that individuals can reschedule their appointments on or before the day of their appointment, except for the first appointment or the "Deadline Date" (the date all money is due). - 74.
+In practice, however, if a person could not appear on the appointment date scheduled by PPS, PPS recorded the missed appointment as non-compliance for failing to appear, even if the person called PPS ahead of time to reschedule the appointment. - 75.
+At no point during the initial meeting between PPS and the probationer did PPS ever evaluate the probationer's ability to pay or inform them of the availability of fee waivers or alternatives to payment, such as community service. - 76.
+Individuals were also handed a "Know Your Rights" form from PPS that states that indigent persons cannot have probation "revoked for failure to pay, alone," and that those "truly unable to pay . . . due to indigency" may be eligible to have their fines converted to community service work.
 A copy of the Know Your Rights form follows: